George U. Young: Derby Mine

 Young associated himself with the Derby Mine, which was originally located on January 1, 1900, by located by Silas P. Hill and J.C.
 Forrest, and the Derby Mining Company in the Thumb Butte Mining District.
 The promotions of the Derby Mining Company stock took place between the Copper Basin and Mint Valley Mining Districts in the Sierra Prieta Range Yavapai County west of Prescott.

 There is a rich history of prospects, mining activity and the promotion of mining claims by Young.
 During the late 1800s and early 1900s, lode mining claims were located by prospectors who, like Young, identified these claims under both the 1866 Mining Act, and The General Mining Act of 1872.
 Regularly used by Young in his promotions of this popular field was his office letterhead, which read: 'Stocks, Bonds, Lands, Investments; Land and Irrigation Projects Examined; Mine Reports a Specialty.

 George U. Young acted as president, general manager and lessee of the Derby Mining Company in about 1902 and vice president and power of attorney of the later Madizelle Mining Company (1908), offering capital stock in both companies.
 Certificates were primarily issued through brokers, to investors on the east coast.
 Young's cattle ranching prospects for the Derby lands were as just as much a part of the ground as his mining promotions.
 Both were well known throughout the Thumb Butte District, where present day Highland Park is centered.

 On June 17, 1907, the U.S. Surveyor General for Arizona issued official survey instructions[2] for mineral survey twenty four-twenty four to J.J.
 Fisher, a U.S. Deputy Mineral Surveyor.
 This effort resulted in the 'Plat of the (Mining) Claim of George U. Young, which was incorporated into land patent documents to the Madizelle Mining Company.[3]
-Official records indicate the mineral plat represents twenty five lode mining claims situated in the Thumb Butte Mining District: Puritan, Puritan No. 2, Puritan No. 3, Iron Mask, Derby, Derby No. 2, Derby No. 3, Ellen No. 1, Ellen No. 2, Madizelle, Hugenot, Patsy, Humbert, Italian, Happy Strike, Sunny Side No. 1, Sunny Side, Surenough, Penos Alto No. 1, Penos Alto No. 2, Penos Alto no. 3, Highland, Knocker Doom, Protection No.2 and Protection #3.
+Official records indicate the mineral plat represents twenty five lode mining claims situated in the Thumb Butte Mining District: Puritan, Puritan No. 2, Puritan No. 3, Iron Mask, Derby, Derby No. 2, Derby No. 3, Ellen No. 1, Ellen No. 2, Madizelle, Huguenot, Patsy, Humbert, Italian, Happy Strike, Sunny Side No. 1, Sunny Side, Surenough, Penos Alto No. 1, Penos Alto No. 2, Penos Alto no. 3, Highland, Knocker Doom, Protection No.2 and Protection #3.